Research on Learning Education

 Research on how adults and children reason about evolution informs all aspects of the Explore Evolution project.

-Amy Spiegel, Ph.D., Center for Instructional Innovation, University of Nebraska.
+Amy Spiegel, Ph.D., Center for Instructional Innovation, University of Nebraska-Lincoln.

 E. Margaret Evans, Ph.D., Center for Human Growth and Development, University of Michigan.